HelenDeunerFerreira/HelenDeunerFerreira/README.md

 ### Welcome to my profile!
 I'm Helen.
 - 🌱 I’m currently learning React Native, Java and Python
 - 💡 I have experience at JS, IoT and tests (manual and automation with Cypress)
-- 💻 Studying Computer Science at IMED
+- 💻 Studying Computer Science at IMED/Atitus
 - 🌐 Passo Fundo, Rio Grande do Sul, Brazil
 - 💬 Pronouns: she/her